kpei/dmg/README.md

 dmg Cookbook
 ============
 Lightweight resource and provider to install OS X applications (.app) from dmg files.
+Edited to support headers for dmg_package.
+Originally intended to support chef cookbook java-mac but can be used for many instances

 Requirements